Staphylococcal infection: Signs and symptoms

+Bacterial identification

+In the microbiology lab, Staphylococcus is mainly suspected when seeing Gram-positive cocci in clusters.

 Treatment

 Treatment for staph infection varies depending on the type and severity of infection.
 Common treatments are antibiotics, topical creams, and drainage/cleaning of infectious wounds.

 Etymology

 The generic name Staphylococcus is derived from the Greek word "staphyle", meaning bunch of grapes, and "kokkos", meaning granule.
 The bacteria, when seen under a microscope, appear like a branch of grapes or nuts.

 Epidemiology

 Staphylococcus bacteria is one of the leading community-acquired bacteria.
 According to the CDC, after a push from hospitals to better prevent staph infections, the percentage of people affected has dropped dramatically.
 However, staph infections are still prominent and a cause for concern among healthcare professionals, especially new antibiotic-resistant strains.
 In the U.S., the incidence of staph infection is around 38.2 to 45.7 per 100,000 person-years, whereas other First World countries have an average incidence rate of 10 to 30 per 100,000 person-years.